 The screen switched over to depict a black obelisk that was erected in the center of the town square of the revitalized Euteran colony.
 It was a beautiful day in that colony.
 Blue sky and mountains in the distance marked the location in the background footage.
 The obelisk was about five feet in height and consisted of names of over twenty individuals.
 The photo showed humans and some of the T’rintar clan members as they stood together overlooking the monument.
 A person stood in front of the memorial as he stepped away from it.

 “The monument, according to the elected leader Morgan, is a dedication to the successful return of the Euteran people by the T’rintar clan.
 It marks the names of both the victims of the attack to capture the colony and to honor the family members of the crew of the T’rintar vessel Syn.
 Both incidents mark the attacks before the signing of the peace treaty between humanity and the T’rintar.
 According to the Euterans, they were treated to some experimentation by the T’rintar but reported that they were treated well under imprisonment.
-The monument was helped funded by the clan to help bring remembrance and to help pave the way forward for future relations.
-Three of the Euterans that report to be…..married with children to the T’rintar showed up to the unveiling of the monument to pay their respects.
+The monument was funded by the clan to help bring remembrance and help pave the way forward for future relations.
+Three of the Euterans who report to be…..married with children to the T’rintar showed up to the unveiling of the monument to pay their respects.
 The unveiling ceremony was also marked with another set of visitors as well.”

 The camera switched over to show something that was unusual to Javier.
 He saw a couple together, but this was no ordinary couple.
 One was a human male with a beard and short red hair.
 He had a pale complexion and wore a suit and tie.
 Standing next to him was what appeared to be a…..companion bot of some sort.
 This bot stood on digitigrade legs and had a cat-like face to her.
 Her eyes looked upon the camera as she was holding a baby close to her chest.
 Javier looked at the footage for a few seconds before Chenguang continued.

-“Doctor Ericson, the artificial intelligence named Minerva, and their daughter Eve, also showed up for the unveiling ceremony to pay their respects for the fallen as well.”
+“Doctor Ericson, the artificial intelligence named Minerva, and their daughter Eve also showed up for the unveiling ceremony to pay their respects for the fallen as well.”

 “Ah…,” Javier commented.
-“That is who she is.”
+“That's who she is.”

 “You mean that AI that tried to take over Mars?”
 Cason asked.